j19sch/testcraftcamp/topics/index.md

 -->

-Since it’s called “Test Craft Camp” we do expect topics to be related to the field of testing.
+Since it’s called “TestCraftCamp” we do expect topics to be related to the field of testing.
 However, a lot of topics are related to testing:

 - test approach and strategy
 - test techniques